Kishore2o/LU-Decomposition/README.md

 ## Algorithm
 1. First we want to import numpy
-2.Then we want to import sciply.linalg and import lufor lu decomposition
+2. Then we want to import sciply.linalg and import lufor lu decomposition
 3. Then we want to assume a input
 4. Then print a result